magicbear/palworld-server-toolkit/README.en.md

 >
 > Open `Level.sav` need to be on the SaveGames directory, or copied with `Players`, the editor will also reference to `Players` 's file for working, if you didn't may be corrupted the save file.

+> [!WARNING]
+>
+> Delete user, delete base camp, delete unreference item containers are beta feature, may be cause the server error.
+Please *anways* backup the file, if have any issue, please provide your `Level.sav` file to issues.

 > [!NOTE]
 >
 > Without -o params, default save file is `Level_fixed.sav`